morningspace/oc/docs/installation.md

 **NOTE:**

-The enhanced OpenShift Client has been tested on MacOS and Linux.
+The enhanced OpenShift CLI has been tested on MacOS and Linux.